10 Important Qualities of a Good Mother!

 7. Supportive and Encouraging

-Another important quality of a good mother is being supportive!
+Another essential quality of a good mother is being supportive!

-Encouragement is something we all need!
-It creates a sense of pride and makes us push forward and work harder.
+Encouragement is something we all need.
+It creates a sense of pride and motivates us to push forward and work harder.

-Children in particular need to hear from their parents that we support them.
-That we stand behind them and will stand by them every step of the way.
-Behind every supportive mother stands a confident child—make no mistake about it!
+Children, in particular, need to hear from their parents that we support them.
+We stand behind them and will stand by them every step of the way.
+Behind every supportive mother stands a confident child—make no mistake!

 8. Forgiving